 I think I need help, but I’m concerned my commanding officer will find out I’m in counseling.

 It’s worth noting here that the military has updated many of its policies in recent years to improve mental health support.
 The Department of Defense now acknowledges that an untreated mental health issue can pose a greater safety threat than a mental health issue that’s being treated.
-But we also want to clarify that Blue Boat Counseling is a private counseling practice in Worthington, OH serving the greater Columbus area, not affiliated with the VA.
+But we also want to clarify that Blue Boat Counseling is a private Columbus OH counseling practice located in Worthington, not affiliated with the VA.
 Receiving depression and/or PTSD treatment in the private sector allows you to keep your diagnosis (if there is one) and records strictly between you and your therapist if you choose.

 What can you expect from counseling?